fastplotlib/fastplotlib/README.md

 # fastplotlib
 [![Gitter](https://badges.gitter.im/fastplotlib/community.svg)](https://gitter.im/fastplotlib/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 A fast plotting library built using the [`pygfx`](https://github.com/pygfx/pygfx) render engine utilizing [Vulkan](https://en.wikipedia.org/wiki/Vulkan) via WGPU, so it is very fast! `fastplotlib` is focussed on very fast interactive plotting in the notebook using an expressive API.
-It does also work within desktop applications using `glfw` or `Qt`.
+It also works within desktop applications using `glfw` or `Qt`.

 `fastplotlib` is currently in the early alpha stage with breaking changes every ~week, but you're welcome to try it out or contribute!
 See our [Roadmap for 2023](https://github.com/kushalkolar/fastplotlib/issues/55).